Frequently Asked Questions

 Concord Counseling Services is governed by a volunteer board of directors on behalf of the community.
 The board acts as the steward of the agency, establishes its mission, monitors progress in achieving the mission, authorizes programs and assures that funding is available to carry them out.
 The board also ensures that Concord is compliant with all legal, ethical and financial requirements.

-Connie Emerson, the Executive Director of Concord, leads a staff of highly trained professionals who serve clients and administer the business practices of the agency.
+Linda Jakes, the Executive Director of Concord, leads a staff of highly trained professionals who serve clients and administer the business practices of the agency.

 Suggestions for improvements are welcome.
 Please give your idea to any staff member or ask the receptionist for a comment form.
 All recommendations will be forwarded to the Executive Director for discussion and possible implementation.